 From the minute we walk into the park, people smile when they see us holding hands, and comment that they like our outfits.
 After we stop to get a frozen lemonade from a kiosk, the cast member waves us on our way: “Have a great day, Han and Leia!”
 We can’t stop smiling.

 We ride Star Tours twice.
 We get Tatooine both times, and Hoth once, and Coruscant once.
 Will I ever see Naboo or literally any other planet?!
 I’d like to see the algorithm for this please.

 The parade of celebrities rolls by, waving from beautiful gleaming convertible cars.
 Warwick Davis waves and smiles at us.
 James Arnold Taylor, who voices Obi-Wan in The Clone Wars TV show, recognizes our DisneyBound, gestures at my hair and gives us a double thumbs up.
 As we’re walking down a street looking for the Muppets 3D theatre, Chewbacca surprises a family from behind and poses for a selfie with them.
 Then, as he passes us, he holds out a paw for a high-five.
-I am barely tall enough to reach it, but somehow it works.
+I am barely tall enough to reach it.

 Sunshine, Star Wars, and Disney magic with my Fella.
 It is an awesome, awesome day.

 Star Wars Episode VII: The Force Awakens has been in movie theatres for approximately two days.
 We have tickets for the 12:30PM showing on Saturday following the opening.
 But we realize that the showing will be chock full of people – to avoid crowds, Bill, Drew and I get tickets to another showing… at 2:45AM that morning.